tommythorn/AliExpressXCKU5P/README.md

 This repo reproduces the associated collateral (with permission from the seller).
 My only change is to renamed some chinese named directories, adding a few pictures and this README.md.

+## Adapter board

+The headers have 1 mm spacing, not the common 0.1".
+It would be Really Nice™ if someone were to design a breakout board for this, perhaps with a couple of PMOD connectors.